Lord Buckley

 Lord Richard Buckley (born Richard Myrle Buckley; April 5, 1906 – November 12, 1960) was an American stand-up comedian and recording artist, who in the 1940s and 1950s created a character that was, according to The New York Times, "an unlikely persona ... part English royalty, part Dizzy Gillespie."

-Michael Packenham, writing in The Baltimore Sun, described him as "a magnificent stand-up comedian ...
+Michael Packenham, writing in The Baltimore Sun, described him as "a magnificent stand-up comedian...
 Buckley's work, his very presence, projected the sense that life's most immortal truths lie in the inextricable weaving together of love and irony—affection for all humanity married to laughter."

-Buckley's unique stage persona anticipated aspects of the Beat Generation sensibility, and influenced contemporary figures as various as Dizzy Gillespie, Lenny Bruce, Wavy Gravy, Del Close, and, even after Buckley's death, Ken Kesey, George Harrison, Tom Waits, Frank Zappa, Robin Williams, and Jimmy Buffett.
+Buckley's unique stage persona anticipated aspects of the Beat Generation sensibility, and influenced contemporary figures as varied as Dizzy Gillespie, Lenny Bruce, Wavy Gravy, Del Close, and, even after Buckley's death, Ken Kesey, George Harrison, Tom Waits, Frank Zappa, Robin Williams, and Jimmy Buffett.
 Bob Dylan, in his book Chronicles, said "Buckley was the hipster bebop preacher who defied all labels."

 Early life

 Buckley's father, William Buckley, was from Manchester, England.
 He stowed away on a ship that eventually arrived in San Francisco.
 In California, William met Annie Bone.
-They married, and their son, Richard, was born in Tuolumne, in a mountainous region where lumbering was a major industry.
-As children, Buckley and his sister, Nell, would often perform on the streets of Tuolumne, singing for change from passersby.
-When he was a bit older, Buckley got a job in the local lumber camps as a "tree topper", which was considered an especially dangerous position.
+They married, and their son, Richard, was born in Tuolumne, a small town near Sonora, in a mountainous region where lumbering was a major industry.
+As children, Buckley and his sister, Nell, would often perform on the streets of Tuolumne, singing for coins from passersby.
+When he was a bit older, Buckley got a job in the local lumber camps as a "tree topper," which was considered an especially dangerous position.
 It involved climbing up to the very top of a tall tree, cutting off the tip and then securing ropes that would guide the rest of the tree as it was felled.

+After quitting his job in Tuolumne, he travelled to Mexico to work in the oilfields.
+He moved to Galveston, Texas where he got a job at the Million Dollar Aztec Theatre.